 #2 Have a Slice of Pizza at Bob and Tony’s Pizza

 For a great, easy place to take the kids for lunch in Estes Park, stop by Bob and Tony’s Pizza in downtown.
-My oldest doesn’t like pizza (what?!) but Bob and Tony’s has more than pizza on the kids menu: they offer PB&J sandwiches, hot dogs and more.
-My little one can’t decide if the statue out front freaks her out, or if she kinda likes him.
+My oldest doesn’t like pizza (what?!), but Bob and Tony’s has more than pizza on the kid’s menu: they offer PB&J sandwiches, hot dogs, and more.

 Bob and Tony’s Pizza is located at 124 W Elkhorn Ave, Estes Park, CO 80517.

 #3 Ride Down the Rainbow Slide at Fun City

 Estes Park is full of fun things to do with the kids, but when I mention Estes, my kids always request a stop at Fun City.
 This amusement park has been charming kids since 1969.
 Adults will get a kick out of the retro feel of the park while kids delight in the thrill of go-karts, bumper cars, mini golf, bumper boats, bungee trampoline, and more.
 The kids’ favorite is the rainbow slide!

 Fun City is located at 455 Prospect Village Dr, Box 483, Estes Park, CO 80517.